 And in the case of the NSCA, this means paying recertification fees every three years.

 You will also need to provide proof that you are still CPR/AED certified as well and complete a number of Continuing Education Units (CEUs).

-Well these help you to stay up to date with changes with personal training methods.
+Well, these help you to stay up to date with changes in personal training methods.

 How much does the NSCA test cost?